The universal homogeneous binary tree: Preliminaries

 The following theorem is a special case of a Ramsey-type statement for semilinearly ordered semilattices due to Leeb~\cite{Lee-vorlesungen-ueber-pascaltheorie} (also see~\cite{GR-some-recent-developments}, page 276).
 A \emph{semilinearly ordered semilattice} $(S;\vee,\leq)$ is a semilinear order $(S;\leq)$ which is closed under the binary function $\vee$, the \emph{join} function, satisfying for all $x$ and $y$, that $x \vee y$ is the least upper bound of $\{x,y\}$ with respect to $\leq$.
 If $\prec$ is a convex linear extension of $\leq$, then $(S;\vee,\leq,\prec)$ is a convex linear extension of the semilinearly ordered semilattice $(S;\vee,\leq)$.
-By Fra\"{i}ss\'{e}'s Theorem~\cite{HodgesLong} and a back and forth argument, there is a countably infinite homogeneous structure $(\mathbb{T};\vee,\leq,\prec)$ which is the Fra\"{i}ss\'{e} limit of the class of finite, semilinearly ordered semilattices with a convex linear extension.
+By Fra\"{i}ss\'{e}'s Theorem~\cite{HodgesLong} there is a countably infinite homogeneous structure $(\mathbb{T};\vee,\leq,\prec)$ which is the Fra\"{i}ss\'{e} limit of the class of finite, semilinearly ordered semilattices with a convex linear extension, as this class is an amalgamation class.

 \begin{theorem}[Leeb] $(\mathbb{T};\vee,\leq,\prec)$ is a Ramsey structure. \end{theorem}

 \begin{corollary} $(\mS_2;\leq,C,\prec)$ is a Ramsey structure. \end{corollary}